laurabenestan/db-RDA-and-db-MEM/README.md

 dbmem = dbmem(DistSpatial)
 ```

 Look at general output.
-With this treashold, we get 19 dbmems.
+With this treashold, we get 19 MEMs.
 ```{r}
 summary(dbmem)
 ```